ajim-nagtegaal/lib-holdings/README.md

 The *details* option determines which of the URLs is used:
 + True =  https://americas.discovery.api.oclc.org/worldcat/search/v2/bibs-detailed-holdings
 + False = https://americas.discovery.api.oclc.org/worldcat/search/v2/bibs-holdings

+ When `False` the number of institutions (and not the number of available items) is counted.

 ## Changes